Brian1226/Priority-Queue/Specification.md

 ## Preconditions

-* The user opened the app
+* The user opened the app.

 ## Triggers

-The user clicks on the "Create new note" option, and then clicks on the "Confirm" option
+The user clicks on the "Create new note" option, and then clicks on the "Confirm" option.

 ## Primary Sequence

-1. The user clicks on the "Create new note" option
+1. The user clicks on the "Create new note" option.
-2. The app displays a message, asking the user to either confirm or cancel the action
+2. The app displays a message, asking the user to either confirm or cancel the action.
-3. The user clicks on the "Confirm" option
+3. The user clicks on the "Confirm" option.
-4. The app creates a new, empty note
+4. The app creates a new, empty note.

 ## Primary Postconditions

-* The app creates an empty note
+* The app creates an empty note.

 ## Alternate Sequences

-3. If the user clicks "Cancel", then the app will not create a new, empty note
+3. If the user clicks "Cancel", then the app will not create a new, empty note.

 ### Alternate Trigger

-* The user clicks on the "Cancel" option
+* The user clicks on the "Cancel" option.

 ### Alternate Postconditions

-* The app does not create an empty note
+* The app does not create an empty note.

 ***